Li Han (Jin dynasty): Early life and career

 Li Han became a xiucai and was then recommended to serve in a government office.
 He was summoned to the capital, Luoyang to serve as Assistant of the Grand Protector and the Prefect of the Gentlemen of the Palace of Qin State.
 Afterwards, the Minister Over the Masses appointed him as Rectifier of Shiping Commandery.
-When the Prince of Qin, Sima Jian (司馬柬) died in 291, Li Han was ordered to bury him in accordance with the ceremonial rites and carry out the mourning period.
-After he ended the period, the Master of Writing, Zhao Jun (趙浚), who hated Li Han for refusing to serve under him, reported that Li Han should not have released himself from mourning.
-Despite the minister, Fu Xian (傅咸) submitting a memorial in his defense, Emperor Hui of Jin did not listen, and the Grand Rectifier, Fu Zhi had him demoted to the fifth rank and sent back to Chang'an.
+When the Prince of Qin, Sima Jian (司馬柬; Emperor Hui's only full brother to live to adulthood) died in 291, Li Han was ordered to bury him in accordance with the ceremonial rites and carry out the mourning period.
+After he ended the period, the Master of Writing, Zhao Jun (趙浚), (Note: It is unknown if this Zhao Jun is the same person as Empress Yang Yan's maternal uncle, whose known official post was Military Protector of the Palace (中护军).) who hated Li Han for refusing to serve under him, reported that Li Han should not have released himself from mourning.
+Despite the minister Fu Xian (傅咸; son of Fu Xuan) submitting a memorial in his defense, Emperor Hui did not listen, and the Grand Rectifier, Fu Zhi (傅祗; son of Fu Gu) had him demoted to the fifth rank and sent back to Chang'an.

 Back in Chang'an, the imperial household appointed him as a Supervisor of the Granary.
-Eventually, the Minister Over the Masses, Wang Rong appealed for Li Han, arguing that a minister as high-ranking as he was should not have been demoted to position he currently had.
+Eventually, the Minister Over the Masses, Wang Rong appealed on Li Han's behalf, arguing that a minister as high-ranking as he was should not have been demoted to the position he currently had.
 Emperor Hui agreed and ordered Li Han to drop his post.
 He was later appointed as the Magistrate of Shiping.